Andreasvds10/semester-project-19mai-codes/README.md

 To run the app, run the following commands:

-Locate the Home.html file inside the html folder.
+Locate the index.html.

-Open the Home.html file with a web browser.
+Open the index.html file with a web browser.
 (Right click -> open with Google Chrome / Firefox / Safari / Edge, etc)

 ## Contact